The whiskey on your breath

 A Quick Look at Each Stanza

-• Stanza 4: The scene culminates with the father carrying the son to bed.
-The child’s continued clinging to his father’s shirt reveals a deep, perhaps even desperate, need for connection.
+- Stanza 4: The scene concludes with the parent carrying the child to bed.
+The child’s continued action of “Still clinging to your shirt” reinforces the deep, perhaps conflicted, attachment to the parent, even after the tumultuous dance.

 The Significance of the “Waltz”